Some thoughts about DHH’s They’re rebuilding the Death Star of complexity article.

 Those are the people who, instead of proposing an easy path, will sell you complex and cumbersome solutions.
 They do whatever they can to show their solution as the only and best way to do things.

-Spoiler: most of the time, you can already work with established solutions.
+Spoiler: most of the time, you can do with existing solutions.

 Complexity as a tool